Our Work

 Overview

-Food security exists when people have the physical, social and economic access to sufficient food on a sustained basis that meets their dietary needs for an active and healthy life.
-This definition is best summarized in the four pillars necessary to achieve food security: availability, access, utilization and stability.
 Food availability depends on local production, imports, outside assistance, existing stocks and what is for sale in local markets.
 Access may involve economic access (having the money to buy food) or unfettered physical access.
-Utilization is the nutritious benefit gained from the food—the degree to which the body can absorb the nutrients, which depends on factors such as age, quality of the diet, a person’s health condition and the availability of potable water.
+Utilization is the nutritious benefit gained from food, and the degree to which the body can absorb the nutrients, which depends on factors such as age, quality of the diet, a person’s health condition and the availability of potable water.
 Stability is a measure of how constant these three factors remain when food security is threatened.

 READ MORE